 Toll-Free numbers are telephone numbers with distinct three-digit prefix codes that can be dialed from US and Canadian landlines with no charge to the person placing the call.
+Toll-Free numbers begin with one of the following three-digit codes: 800, 888, 877, 866, 855, 844 or 833.
 Such numbers allow landline callers to reach businesses and individuals without being charged a long-distance fee for the call.

 Toll-Free numbers are particularly common for customer-service calling.
 Toll-Free service has traditionally provided potential customers, and others, with a free and convenient way to contact businesses.
 Wireless callers, however, will be charged for the airtime minutes used during a Toll-Free call unless they have an "unlimited calling" plan.
 Customers can also send text messages to Toll-Free numbers, so long as those Toll-Free numbers are "text enabled," and businesses can reply as well.